informalsystems/hermes/guide/src/tutorials/local-chains/identifiers.md

     ),
 )
  ```
+We created a client on chain `ibc-1` that keeps track of the state of `ibc-0`.
 We will create a second client on `ibc-1` with identifier `07-tendermint-1` in the client tutorial.

 ### 2. Connection Identifiers